 We can always reactivate the virtual environment again from the directory where we have created env:

-It’s also available on GitHub: https://github.com/studygyaan/how-to-install-django-web-framework-on-ubuntu
+This code is also available on GitHub: https://github.com/studygyaan/how-to-install-django-web-framework-on-ubuntu